 She ordered a large black tea, but when she spoke she did so in a thick but odd sounding British accent.
 We had a short discussion about the weather, but as we talked I came to the realization that she was speaking with half a Canadian accent as well.

 Confused I just had to ask.
 “Are you British?”
 I said.
 “No but I lived in England for 6 months and so now I have a bit of an accent.”
 She replied, hoping that I was buying her story.
 I was not.
 I could tell she was nervous…and weird.

 I told her I would grab the drinks and then meet her out at the main road.
 From there she could just follow me up the hill to the park.
-She stopped trying to pretend she was British and agreed to the plan, speaking clearly in her native Canadian tongue from then on.
+She stopped trying to pretend she was British and agreed to the plan, speaking clearly in her native Canadian tongue.

 I went inside and grabbed the drinks in less than five minutes.

 As I pulled around to the front of the parking lot, I could see her standing by her car looking around in kind of a panic.
 It was if she had somehow lost me, or the plan had changed.
 I patiently waited for her to notice me, like we had talked about.
 Eventually she looked over, so I hoisted the drinks and waived at her to follow.

 The show was about to start.

 She jumped in her car and with both hands griping the steering wheel, she pulled back out of her stall.
 The only problem was she came out the wrong way so that she was facing away from the front.
 The car pointed deep into the confines of the busy parking lot.